πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Why Do We Need Loops? β€” The Pain of Repetition

 What if loops didn't exist?
-Let's try writing "print 1 to 5" without any loop, and see how painful programming would be.
+Let's try "print 1 through 5" without one, and see how tedious programming would get.

 ❌ Without loops